Poke2Catcher/Poke2Catcher/README.md

 </details>

 ## Contributing
 Pull requests & suggestions are always welcome!
-For major changes, please open an issue/DM me on Discord first (@Poke2Catcher) to discuss what you would like to change and to what extend.
+For major changes, please open an issue/DM me on Discord first (Kyan) to discuss what you would like to change and to what extend.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)